Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

 What to expect

 At the heart of the exhibition lies a universal yet complex notion: Sunday.
 A day of rest, leisure, spirituality, or protest, Sunday is explored here as a space of tension between the individual and the collective, between the intimate and the political.
-Around Maurizio Cattelan, the curatorial team has developed a multitude of associations that engage with social, aesthetic, and philosophical questions that remain deeply relevant today.
+Around Maurizio Cattelan, the curatorial collective has developed a multitude of associations that engage with social, aesthetic, and philosophical questions that remain highly relevant today.

 Centre Pompidou-Metz